How We Connect Veterans to Housing

-- We identify these transitioning and homeless veterans, whether they reach out to us or we find them on the streets.
+We identify these transitioning and homeless veterans, whether they or their advocates reach out to us or we find them on the streets.

-- If you know a homeless veteran in the Ventura County area, please call us at 805-482-6550 so that we can deliver one-on-one personalized outreach to him/her through our Mobile Veteran Outreach (MVO) program.
+If you know a homeless veteran in the Ventura County area, please call us at 805-482-6550 so that we can deliver one-on-one personalized outreach to him/her through our Mobile Veteran Outreach (MVO) program.
 We can engage these veterans regarding their earned benefits, services, counseling, and other assistance to improve their trajectory.

-- If you are a landlord or property manager who wants to serve our veterans who served us, including veterans with VASH vouchers, please contact the Ventura County Continuum of Care Alliance at 805-654-2876.
-(More information about how willing landlords can end veteran homelessness can be found by clicking here.)
+- If you are a landlord or property manager who wants to serve our veterans who served us, including veterans with VASH vouchers, please contact Amy Duganne, Program Manager of the Landlord Engagement Program at United Way of Ventura County, at 805-485-6288 x228 or firstname.lastname@example.org.

 - We coordinate with VA Supportive Services for Veteran Families (SSVF) to promote access to mainstream programs targeting homelessness.